What Is a Stroke?

-A stroke occurs when blood supply to certain areas of the brain are disrupted.
-A stroke is characterised by a massive and sudden disorder of the brain function, and may lead to severe and lasting impairments or death.
+A stroke occurs when the blood supply to certain brain areas is disrupted.
+A stroke is characterized by a massive and sudden disorder of the brain function, and may lead to severe and lasting impairments or death.
 Strokes are caused by either a blockage of a brain artery (ischemic stroke) or by a bleeding in the brain (hemorrhagic stroke).
-About 85 percent of strokes are ischemic and only 15 percent are hemorrhagic.1 In some cases, a transient ischemic attack (TIA) precedes stroke.
+About 85 percent of strokes are ischemic and only 15 percent are hemorrhagic.1 According to the German Stroke Foundation, about 270,000 suffer a stroke in Germany per year.
+Around one fifth of patients die within the first month after the incident, nearly 40 percent within the first year.
+About half of the surviving patients are permanently disabled after suffering a stroke, with nearly one million Germans living with the long-term consequences of a stroke.2 In some cases, a transient ischemic attack (TIA) precedes stroke.
 A transient ischemic attack (TIA) is often labeled a “mini-stroke.”
 It causes the same neurological damage as stroke, e.g. blurred vision, slurred speech and signs of paralysis.
 However, most symptoms of a TIA disappear within an hour, whereas the neurological deficits caused by a stroke persist longer than 24 hours.
 Nonetheless, a TIA should be taken very seriously as it indicates that there is something wrong with blood supply to the brain and may be a warning sign for an impending stroke.
 It is therefore necessary to undergo a thorough medical checkup if you or someone you know experience any of the above mentioned symptoms.
 In about 30 percent of all strokes a distinct cause cannot be discovered via the usual diagnostic methods.
 Such cases are classified as cryptogenic strokes.

-A high risk of stroke is associated with the cardiac arrhythmia atrial fibrillation, which leads to an increased risk of a blood clot (thrombus) forming in the heart.
+A high risk of stroke is associated with the cardiac arrhythmia atrial fibrillation (link to atrial fibrillation).
+Atrial fibrillation leads to an increased risk of a blood clot (thrombus) forming in the heart.
 Such a blood clot may break free, float as a so-called emboli in the bloodstream into a brain artery and congest it, thereby causing a stroke.
-People with atrial fibrillation have at least a five times higher risk of suffering a stroke.2
+People with atrial fibrillation have at least a five times higher risk of suffering a stroke.3

 Further risk factors for a stroke are: